Favorite Commercials | The IHOP French Toast Commercial

 (L'Oreal Elvive shampoo) Ben Affleck in a gray leather jacket does a kissing scene for the movies.
 Made in England.
 (2003).
 Video.

-(IHOP) The French Toast Festival, in which cowboys happily turn into Frenchmen after eating French Toast (2005).
+(IHOP) The French Toast Festival, in which a cowboy happily turns into a Frenchman after eating French Toast (2005).
+Video.

 (Planters Nuts) Mr. Peanut has a rendezvous with his latest love, a pistachio, on top of the Empire State Building, in a giddy spoof of a famous romantic movie (2006).